LalitKY/iOS-ImageEditor/README.md

 # iOS-ImageEditor

+-- Here we have a project with very helpful features for image editing as mentioned below. --

- Create image with text
+1. Create image with text where we can set different properties to the image.

- Resized Image
+2. Resize an image

- Crop an Image
+3. Crop an image

- Set hue saturation brightness alpha for an image.
+4. Set hue saturation brightness alpha for an image.

-We can use these classes by adding bridging-header.h file in Swift project
+5. We can use these classes by adding bridging-header.h file in Swift project

+Hope this helps.